1 First steps with Polars

 1.1 Installation

-uv add polars
+uv pip install polars

 Depending on your use case, you might want to install the optional dependencies as well:

-uv add 'polars[numpy,pandas,pyarrow]'
+uv pip install 'polars[numpy,pandas,pyarrow]'

 import polars as pl